HTurlet15/OsedeaCodingChallenge/README.md

 2. blue_analyzer.py : contains a class BlueAnalyzer to plot the colour channels for each image in `images/` to determine which image contains the most blue.
 The result will appear in the terminal (for the most blue image) and the details will be in the folder `output/` (the color channels for each image and the histogram of quantity of blue for each image)
 3. thermal_visualizer.py : contains a class ThermalVisualizer to visualise the `thermal-data.raw` file with the temperature range (in Celsius).
 The outputted image will be in the folder `output/`.

-For these scripts, we would like to be able to see the results by running something like:*
 The results can be seen by running the commands :

 ```